Roadie to Nowhere: Luna learns Chunk was like her in high school, and worries her ambition to be a rocker is unrealistic.

 - Rule of Three: Actually subverted.
 You would think that after backing out of dentistry and waiting tables that Luna would be lined up to fail at IT consulting as well, but it turns out she picked up some decent coding skills from the times she edited music on her computer.

-- Squick: This is Luna's reaction when Flip reveals that he replaced one of his molars with some beef jerky.
+- Squick: This is Luna's reaction when Flip reveals that he replaced one of his molars with some beef jerky, to the point where she faints.

 - Unsatisfiable Customer: While at the Aloha Comrade restaurant, Scoots keeps complaining about the Cobb salad Luna brings her.